drduh/YubiKey-Guide/README.md

   # RemoteForward [remote socket] [local socket]
 ```

-If you're still having problems, it may be necessary to edit `gpg-agent.conf` file on the *local* machines to add the following information:
+It may be necessary to edit `gpg-agent.conf` on the *local* host to add the following information:

 ```
 pinentry-program /usr/bin/pinentry-gtk-2
 extra-socket /run/user/1000/gnupg/S.gpg-agent.extra
 ```

-**Note** The pinentry program starts on *local* machine, not remote.
-Hence when there are needs to enter the pin you need to find the prompt on the local machine.
+**Note** The pinentry program starts on the *local* host, not remote.

 **Important** Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
-This is because local `gpg-agent` may start headlessly (By systemd without `$GPG_TTY` set locally telling which tty it is on), thus failed to obtain the pin.
+This is because local `gpg-agent` may start headlessly (by systemd without `$GPG_TTY` set locally telling which tty it is on), thus failed to obtain the pin.
 Errors on the remote may be misleading saying that there is *IO Error*.
 (Yes, internally there is actually an *IO Error* since it happens when writing to/reading from tty while finding no tty to use, but for end users this is not friendly.)

 See [Issue #85](https://github.com/drduh/YubiKey-Guide/issues/85) for more information and troubleshooting.